Roger Milla: Legacy

-He was appointed as the honorary president of the Cameroonian Football Federation in March 2008.
-However, he was removed from the position as honorary president in May 2012 after crtiticising the top officials of the Cameroon Football Federation with regards to the lengthy ban imposed on Samuel Eto'o.
+He was appointed as honorary president of the Cameroonian Football Federation in March 2008.
+However, he was removed from the position as honorary president in May 2012 after criticising the top officials of the Cameroon Football Federation with regards to the lengthy ban imposed on Samuel Eto'o.

 On 24 November 2022, he was honoured by the FIFA for his achievements as the FIFA President Gianni Infantino presented him a plaque just prior to the start of the group stage match between Cameroon and Switzerland during the 2022 FIFA World Cup at Al Janoub Stadium and Milla was also officially invited as a special guest by FIFA President to watch the match.

 His wily celebration in a kind of Makossa dance at corner flag area during the 1990 FIFA World Cup changed the perceptions of how people started to see African football in a positive manner.
 His celebrations were deemed as instant hit and triggered positive energy to the viewers during the World Cup.
 He became the talk of the town and tournament sensation during the 1990 FIFA World Cup mainly for his skill sets on the field, dance celebrations and for his technique.
 He was later dubbed as "King of the Corner Flag".

 In 2020, he along with the Cameroonian teammates received three bedroom bungalows as gifts in recognition of their stellar run during the 1990 FIFA World Cup.
 However, they had to wait for 30 years to receive the gift despite early promise by President Paul Biya in 1990.
 The project was long delayed following the concerns with regards to corruption and malpractices relating to the submitted list of 44 beneficiaries.